cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 Settings read from dvpdc.ini file:
 - dvpd_generator_directory - Directory, the result file will be written to

 The example is restricted to postgreSQL Databases.
-It reads it's connection parameters from an ini file.
+It reads its connection parameters from an ini file.

 ## Generate DBT Models (generate_dbt_models)
 This command generates DBT model files based on the DVPI files (=result of DVPD compile).
 The generated DBT models use the [datavault4dbt](https://www.datavault4dbt.com/) syntax.
-Therefore you need to install that package into the dbt environment to work.
+Therefore, you need to install that package into the dbt environment to work.

 The generator can be configured to write the model files  into the